contentstack/contentstack-php/README.md

 ### Contentstack PHP SDK: 5-minute Quickstart

 #### Initializing your SDK
+Install the library using [Composer](https://packagist.org/packages/contentstack/contentstack):

+    composer require contentstack/contentstack

-To initialize the SDK, you need to provide values for the keys given in the snippet below:
+To initialize the SDK, you will need to specify the API Key, Delivery Token, and Environment Name of your stack.

-    use Contentstack\Contentstack;include_once "contentstack/index.php";
+    use Contentstack\Contentstack;
     $stack = Contentstack::Stack(API_KEY, DELIVERY_TOKEN, ENV_NAME);

 To get the API credentials mentioned above, log in to your Contentstack account and then in your top panel navigation, go to Settings &gt; Stack to view the API Key and Delivery Token.